rvthak/Makefile-Maker/README.md

 # Makefile-Maker
-A small simple program that creates simple makefiles automatically
+A simple, quick and easy way to automatically create basic makefiles for small projects

 ## Argument list: